 What can you get with your marijuana card?

 Once you have a medical marijuana card, you will have access to some pretty amazing products like edibles, concentrates, vape pens, bath bombs, tinctures, salves, and of course, dried flower that is actually the strain it is labeled as.
-You can speak with the patient specialist at the dispensary to find out what strains, products, and THC/CBD ratios might be most beneficial for your condition.
+You can speak with the specialist at the dispensary to find out what strains, products, and THC/CBD ratios might be most beneficial for your condition.

-Patients in Michigan are allowed a maximum of 2.5 ounces of dried cannabis flower and can possess up to 12 plants for personal use.
+Medical consumers in Michigan are allowed a maximum of 2.5 ounces of dried cannabis flower and can possess up to 12 plants for personal use.
 All medical marijuana products should be stored in a locked container or facility.

 Finding Medical Marijuana in Michigan